codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

 # ESP32 Wifi easy and unsecure?
 I have used Wifi on ESP32 microcontrollers in the past and liked how easy it is to use.
 But now I discovered that is seems to be a risk for my Wifi because the Wifi credentials are stored in an unsecure way (testet in arduino-esp32 1.0.6 and 2.0.5).

-My concerns are: You can read out the Wifi credentials from an ESP32 with a simple [sketch](src/WiFiWithoutCredentials.ino) in plain text.
+My concerns are: *You can read the previous used Wifi credentials from an ESP32 with a simple [sketch](src/WiFiWithoutCredentials.ino) in plain text.*

 Now I show you how to reproduce my concerns:

 ## Easy
-This is a common, easy [Arduino sketch](src/WiFiWithCredentials.ino) to use a Wifi connection on an ESP32:
+This is a common, easy [Arduino sketch](src/WiFiWithCredentials.ino) to use a Wifi connection on an ESP32.
 ```
 #include <WiFi.h>